wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `room-invite` Event: messages

-The `room-invite` event alerts when there is a room invitation.
+The `room-invite` event alerts you when there is a room invitation.

 <Tabs
   groupId="programming-languages"